Die Musikforschung

-Die Musikforschung is a quarterly peer-reviewed academic journal of musicological which since 1948 is published on behalf of the Gesellschaft für Musikforschung by Bärenreiter.
-The editors-in-chief are Panja Mücke (Hochschule für Musik und Darstellende Kunst Mannheim), Manuel Gervink (Hochschule für Musik Carl Maria von Weber), and Friedrich Geiger (University of Hamburg).
+Die Musikforschung is a quarterly peer-reviewed academic journal of musicology which since 1948 is published on behalf of the Gesellschaft für Musikforschung by Bärenreiter.
+The editors-in-chief are Fabian Kolb (Frankfurt University of Music and Performing Arts), Wolfgang Fuhrmann (Leipzig University), Gregor Herzfeld (University of Regensburg), and Barbara Eichner (Oxford Brookes University).
 The journal covers music history, theory, and practice.
 A review section discusses German and foreign-language books and scholarly editions of sheet music.
 Reports provide summaries of relevant congresses and conferences.

 Abstracting and indexing

 The journal is abstracted and indexed in: